 The lands were often worked by the poorest Irish, many of whom were subsistence tenant farmers.
 The Irish divided and subdivided their land to the point where 25% of all holdings were between 1-5 acres and 40% between 5-15 acres.
 When the potato crop failed, there was neither food to eat nor any money to pay the rent.

-This led to a period of mass evictions upon which the poorest had no food to eat and no place to live.
+This led to mass evictions where the poorest had no food to eat and no place to live.
 One such landlord by the name of Major Dennis Mahon used the famine as an opportunity to clear over 1,500 families off his land during the height of the crisis.
 In all, over 70,000 evictions took place, displacing nearly 500,000 people.

 The inept British government response arguably worsened the famine.
 Initially the decisive British actions held off the worst of the famine.
-The “Corn Laws” were repealed making corn and bread less expensive, and vast quantities of food, chiefly “Indian meal” were distributed.
+Parliament repealed the “Corn Laws” making corn and bread less expensive, and organized the distribution of vast quantities of food, chiefly “Indian meal.

 Following a British administration change, the new Whigs in charge took more of a laissez-faire approach to the famine.
 The Whigs were adamant that the Irish continued their exports of grain and cattle, despite the thousands of people dying every day.

-While soup kitchens were set up to help feed the starving population, the British ended those in August 1847 citing their fear that the poor would become too dependent on the government.
+While the British organized soup kitchens to help feed the starving population, Parliament ended those in August 1847 citing their fear that the poor would become too dependent on the government.

 The lack of an effective British response to the famine no doubt contributed to the enormity of the crisis and surely increased the death count from what it could have been.

-When the Great Famine finally subsided in 1850-1851, Irish society had been profoundly altered.
+When the Great Famine finally subsided in 1850-1851, Irish society was profoundly altered.
 In addition to the roughly one million dead, another 1.5 million or so emigrated and fled the destitute conditions.

 Dramatic Population Decrease

 As a result of the Great Famine, Ireland experienced a massive population loss.
-As noted previously, roughly one million people died as a result of the famine, and nearly 1.5 million people emigrated in its aftermath.
+Roughly one million people died as a result of the famine, and nearly 1.5 million people emigrated in its aftermath.

 1930 proved to be a low point, with the population slowly rising from there.
 Even so, Ireland’s population has still not come close in modern times to the highs it experienced in the 1840s.

 After the famine ran its course, Ireland continued to see mass emigration.
-It is estimated that between 1851 and 1900 that about 4.18 million people emigrated out of Ireland.
+Historians estimate that between 1851 and 1900 about 4.18 million people emigrated out of Ireland.